Understanding Calibration in Appraisal Systems

 The above matter is my biggest objection to the forced ranking appraisal methodology.
 That's why I decided to develop a PMS that is objective, fair, and very transparent.

-Hope this clarifies this matter more.
+Hope this clarifies the matter more.

 Best regards,